The Mosquito Coast (film): Production

 Producer Jerome Hellman bought the rights to Theroux's novel as soon as it was published, and Weir committed to filming it.
-Jack Nicholson was originally offered the lead role, but backed out partly because he could not watch Los Angeles Lakers games in Belize, where part of the film was to be shot.
+Jack Nicholson was originally offered the lead role, but backed out over salary disputes.

 As the film went into pre-production, and Weir was in Central America scouting for locations, the financial backing for the film fell through and the project was suspended indefinitely.
 In the meantime, Weir was approached to direct Witness starring Harrison Ford.
 The film, which was Weir's first American production, was a critical and commercial success, garnering eight Academy Award nominations including Weir for Best Director, Ford for Best Actor, and the film itself for Best Film.
 During the production of Witness, Weir discussed The Mosquito Coast with Ford who became interested in the role of Allie Fox (though Ford's agent was less enthusiastic).
 With Ford attached to the project, financial backing and distribution for the film was easier to find (ultimately from Saul Zaentz and Warner Bros.).

 Filming began the week of February 7, 1986, in Belize and finished there on April 26 before moving to Georgia.
 Weir and Ford famously missed the Academy Awards ceremony for which they had both been nominated for Witness, which won two Oscars, for Best Screenplay and Best Film Editing.

 The film contains the last feature film role of Butterfly McQueen, who had a prominent role in Gone with the Wind.
 She plays a lapsed churchgoer, and in real life was a vocal atheist.

 Reception

-The film was initially a critical and commercial disappointment, but has since received much stronger modern reviews.
-On Rotten Tomatoes the film has an approval rating of 77% based on 22 reviews, with an average rating of 6.5/10.
+The film was initially a critical and commercial disappointment but has since received much stronger modern reviews.
+On Rotten Tomatoes the film has an approval rating of 78% based on 27 reviews, with an average rating of 6.6/10.
 The site's critics consensus reads: "Harrison Ford capably tackles a tough, unlikable role, producing a fascinating and strange character study."
 On Metacritic the film has a weighted average score of 49 out of 100, based on 12 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade B− on an A+ to F scale.